Read in 3 minutes

 This ensures that your Google Chrome installation will be updated automatically when a new version is released through your desktop standard Software Update tool.

-In this tutorial we’ve shown you how to install Google Chrome on your Ubuntu 18.04 desktop machine.
-If you’ve previously used a different browser, like Firefox or Opera, you can import your bookmarks and settings into Chrome.
+In this tutorial, we’ve shown you how to install Google Chrome on your Ubuntu 18.04 desktop machine.

 Feel free to leave a comment below.